onlyzabao/magic-post/readme.md

     - Data:
         ```json
         {
-            /* staff id */
+            // staff id
             "username": "21020751",

             "password": "21020751",

-            /* see constants/staff.role.js */
+            //see constants/staff.role.js
             "role": "STORAGE-MANAGER",

-            /* if staff role is BOSS, no need for this field.
-Otherwise, it's the department id that the staff is working on */
+            // if staff role is BOSS, no need for this field.
+            // Otherwise, it's the department id that the staff is working on
             "department": "654df7b079626d8a284e9a75",

             "name": "Nguyen Tran Gia Bao",
             "gender": "Male",
             "email": "only.zabao@example.com"